 The following steps can be used to configure or change GPS settings.
-Note: detailed information on these settings is available in Appendix A.11 - GPS Configuration Settings.
+See GPS Configuration Settings on page 89 for detailed information on each field.

 - 1. Navigate to the GPS tab.

-- 2. Ensure that the Enable field is checked.
+- 2. Select Enable.

-- 3. Select one of the following GPS sources:
+- 3. In the GPS Sources section, select the GPS source:

-- Built-in GPS
+- · Built-in GPS

 - External GPS via UDP port (through WAN)

 - External GPS via Serial or USB

-- 4. Configure the NMEA/TAIP Messaging if required

-If using TAIP Messaging, ensure that the Enable checkbox under Additional Options is checked.

-- 5. Configure the Local Forwarding options as required: - TCP/UDP-allows data to be sent to the LAN using the respective protocol - Serial-allows data to be sent to a device connected to the oMG's serial port.
+- 4. Configure the NMEA Messaging and TAIP Messaging if required.
+If using TAIP Messaging, ensure the Enable checkbox under Additional Options is selected. - 5.
+Configure the Local Forwarding options as required: - TCP/UDP-Allows data to be sent to the LAN using the respective protocol - Serial-Allows data to be sent to a device connected to the oMG's serial port.
 (The oMG's serial port settings must match those of the receiving system.) - Note that Serial forwarding requires that the Serial port "Use" value be set to Application in the Devices > Serial tab. - 6.
-Configure the Remote Forwarding options if required: enter a comma separated list of IP addresses or host names to send the GPS data to. - 7.
-Configure the Event Thresholds which control how frequently GPS information will be broadcast to the oMM. - 8.
-Click Submit to save the changes.
+Configure the Remote Forwarding options if required-enter a space-separated list of IP addresses or host names to send the GPS data to. - 7.
+Configure the Event Thresholds, which control how frequently GPS information will be broadcast to the AMM. - 8.
+Click Submit.